php/pecl-networking-ssh2/README.md

 Provides bindings to the functions of [libssh2](http:/libssh2.org/) which implements the SSH2 protocol.

 [The ssh2 extension at the PECL Repository website](http://pecl.php.net/package/ssh2)

-**The current master code will only compile with PHP7.
-To compile for PHP5 see the php5 branch.**

 Documentation
 =============